 Design and fit

 When we address the issue of the fit, the Galaxy bud offers a slightly better fit because the options on the Gear iconx are not completely adjustable.
-When it comes to the overall design, they are both almost similar but the charging case of the Buds is slightly narrower and this means it is more compact than its competitor for today.
+When it comes to the overall design, they are both almost similar but the charging case of the Buds is slightly narrower and this means it is more compact than its competitor today.
 On the other hand, while the Gear Iconx is almost as compact, you cannot easily slip the case into your jeans pocket and that makes all of the difference.

 Water-resistance or waterproof?

-As you might have noticed from the product’s overview that we listed out above, the Gear Iconx has a higher water resistance since it is rated at IP67 water resistance.
-This means that not only can it handle your intense workouts, your smaller splashes but it can also handle it if you were accidentally caught in the rain.
+As you might have noticed from the product’s overview that we listed above, the Gear Iconx has a higher water resistance since it is rated at IP67 water resistance.
+This means that not only can it handle your intense workouts, and your smaller splashes but it can also handle it if you were accidentally caught in the rain.
 These are also protected with a dust rating so overall traveling, commuting, and working out with these should be a breeze.

 On the other hand, the Galaxy buds are in comparison somewhat lacking in this regard.
 This is because they are not as highly rated as their contender and have a rating of IPX2.
 Yes, this still covers dust and water resistance to quite an extent but perhaps not as good for rainfall or excessive sweating.
 In this regard, the Gear Iconx is a clear winner.

 This is a no-brainer for anyone who calls themselves an audiophile or simply wants the best listening experience.
 Since the Galaxy buds have been tuned by AKG, they offer a sound quality that is more refined and frankly just better than the Gear Iconx.
 This means you will have to deal with less distortion and disruption resulting in clearer and more defined music, gaming, and whatever else you might wish to use your earbuds for.